In Depth Baby Product Reviews Led by a Pediatrician

 Buckle

-The main buckle is unbearably stiff, and our tester felt it hurt her thumb enough that it still felt tender later.
-The shoulder straps have retention webbing on the inside of the carrier that keeps it out of the way while you put the baby in the seat.
+The main buckle is unbearably stiff, and our tester hurt her thumb enough that it felt tender later.
+The shoulder straps have retention webbing on the inside of the carrier that keeps them out of the way while you put the baby in the seat.
 The prongs slide down the webbing with no friction, which allows the side prongs to fall deep into the seat if you don't use the retainer.

 The chest clip button is on the left instead of the center or right.
-This made our lefty tester happy but could make right-handers frustrated.
-The button is harder to press down to clear the mechanism to slide the two sides apart.
+This made our lefty tester happy, but could frustrate right-handers.
+The button is harder to press down to clear the mechanism that slides the two sides apart.

 Harness Tightening/Loosening

 The harness is easy to tighten, and the shoulder straps move smoothly without problems related to the shoulder padding or otherwise.
-The tightening strap is located on the very foot end of the carrier and has plenty of webbing.
-There is a slit in the fabric further up on the carrier, closer to the crotch strap, where the release button can be found.
+The tightening strap is on the carrier foot and has plenty of webbing.
+There is a slit in the fabric further up on the carrier, closer to the crotch strap, for the release button.
 The button is easy to press and works well.

 The harness height adjustment on the Nido is located behind the carrier behind a flimsy plastic cover that frequently fell off during testing.